elysiajs/documentation/docs/tutorial.md

     </Card>
 </Deck>

-We wish you happy on your journey with Elysia ❤️
+We wish you happiness on your journey with Elysia ❤️